cloudpedagogy/ai-capability-framework-scenarios/education/blooms-ai-capability/templates/dual-axis-outcome-template.md

 ---

-## AI Capability Considerations
+## AI Capability Considerations (QA-Relevant)

 - **Permitted AI Uses:**
   (e.g. ideation, drafting, synthesis)

-- **Learner Judgement Required:**
+- **Judgement Requirement:**
-  (Where must human decision-making be evident?)
+  Where must independent decision-making be evident?

 - **Ethical / Equity Considerations:**
-  (Bias, access, transparency)
+  Bias, access, transparency, responsibility

-- **Governance / Defensibility:**
+- **Governance and Defensibility:**
-  (Could this outcome be justified to QA or accreditation?)
+  Could this outcome be justified to a validation panel, external examiner, or PSRB?

 ---

-## Notes for Review
+## Review Checklist

+- Is academic level unchanged?
+- Is responsibility clearly located with the learner?
 - Is AI use explicit but not tool-specific?
-- Is responsibility clearly located with the learner?
-- Would this still hold if tools change?
+- Would this still hold as tools evolve?